tacettinkustu/Pinch/README.md

 5. Open a pull request, and we'll review your changes.

-We appreciate your contribution to making the PINCH project even better!
+We appreciate your contribution to making the Pinch project even better!

 ## License

-The PINCH project is released under the [MIT License](LICENSE).
+The Pinch project is released under the [MIT License](LICENSE).